mjpancake/mjpancake.github.io/docs/cpp.md

 - Zero-warning is required under debug build.
   - Unused variable warning is allowed under release build
-  - Warnings caused by bugs are allowed in any build mode (such as [this one](http://stackoverflow.com/a/33306000))
+  - A Warning caused by a compiler's bug is allowed in any build mode (such as [this one](http://stackoverflow.com/a/33306000))
 - Basically the high level readability and the development efficiency is considered more important,